How to appeal a health coverage or benefits decision

 After reviewing the judge’s initial decision, any written exceptions and any responses from the other side, the Office of Appeals will send their Final Agency Decision.

-Keeping your coverage during an appeal
+Continuing your benefits and services during an appeal

 Eligibility appeals